trace-winkler/data-science-portfolio/index.md

 I am currently a Student Manager for the UNCC Baseball Team, and I hope to be able to use the experience I gain in my career.
 I've truly enjoyed the experience, and I'm excited as the team ramps up for the start of the season in February!
 Go Niners!

 ## I'm currently working on...
 A project that visualizes how the reintroduction of two-high shell defense affected how NFL organizations draft quarterbacks in the first two rounds of the NFL draft.
+Check on my progress [here](https://github.com/trace-winkler/data-science-portfolio/tree/main/projects).

 ### And...

 An easy program that outputs an NFL offensive skill positions players statistics when their name or team is inputted.
 It's a simple program, but I collected the data myself, which was a lot of fun.
+This project is for my Computer Science class, so I don't know if I'll publish it until I'm done with it.
+Feel free to contact me if you want specifics!

 ## My Interests:
 - Sports Statistics